 Faculty and Staff

-Dr. Cassandra Rincones, dean of the Instruction, Social Sciences, Humanities, Cosmetology, & Kinesiology Divisions joined LSC-Kingwood in 2013 as an associate professor of history.
-Rincones earned a Bachelor of Arts degree in History from Texas A&M University in Kingsville.
-She holds a Master of Arts degree in U.S. History from the same institution.
-Rincones earned a Ph.D. from Texas A&M University in May of 2015, specializing in U.S./Southwest Comparative Border studies.
+Dr. Jared Miller, Dean of Division 3, Social Sciences, Humanities, Cosmetology, & Kinesiology joined Lone Star College – Kingwood in 2013 as an Assistant Professor of Psychology.
+Miller earned a Bachelor of Arts degree in Psychology from Baylor University and holds a Master of Arts in Psychology as well as a Ph.D. in Psychology from the University of Notre Dame.

 Email: Cassandra.Rincones@lonestar.edu